v-bliznyukov/labsSNA/lab1.md

 ### 5. What is a zombie process and what could be the cause of it?
 How to find and kill zombie process?

 As discussed, process enters Zombie state between exiting and parent process releasing it (process has finished but still in the process table).
 A process may remain in Zombie state for a long time if parent process does not notice child's termination.
-This child process occupies some memory in process table, however, a lot of such entries may be a problem.
+This child process occupies some memory in process table, however, a lot of such entries may be a problem (preventing other processes from running).
 That many Zombie processes show that application has some troubles executing.

 The command to find Zombie process can be:

 <code> ps axo pid,stat | awk '$2 ~ /^Z/ { print $1 }' </code>

 However, this will consider that system had identified this process as Zombie and may not always be a reliable way.

 Note:
 -   a = show processes for all users